SherG/cool-iron/blog/pull-requests.md

 You'll have a space to briefly explain your proposed change.

 The code repository owner will be notified.
-Once he reviews your code suggestion, and acts on it, you'll be notified.
+Once he or she reviews your code suggestion, and acts on it, you'll be notified.

 Fun fact: if your code suggestion is accepted, you are now a contributor to their code project.
 Your contribution will be documented on their page and your profile photo will appear as a contributor.